cr1st1p/docker-shinobi-cctv/README.md

 An example of a Kubernetes install can be found in the directory *kubernetes/*

-(maybe at some point I will write a Helm chart for it - for now I'm using my own framework)

 ### Docker-compose run

 You can run this image also in a *docker-compose* style - please check the directory *test/*  and section 'Quick run' below.